 Who Discovered the Miniature Coffins?

-Everyone is in agreement that the coffins were found by schoolboys out rabbiting on day in June 1836, one account says the 25th of the month, but what is in doubt is the actual number of boys who made the discovery.
+Everyone agrees that the coffins were found by schoolboys out rabbiting on one day in June 1836, one account says the 25th of the month, but what is in doubt is the actual number of boys who made the discovery.

-What is agreed is that a number of schoolboys, between two and a ‘small group’, which to me is about 3-4 people, discovered a small niche under some slate slabs while scurrying around on the northeast slopes of Arthur’s Seat, an iconic landmark in the City of Edinburgh.
+What is agreed is that several schoolboys, between two and a ‘small group’, which to me is about 3-4 people, discovered a small niche under some slate slabs while scurrying around on the northeast slopes of Arthur’s Seat, an iconic landmark in the City of Edinburgh.

 What Happened to the Coffins When They Were Found?

 We’re lucky that we have these intriguing relics if what happened to the coffins when they were found can be believed.

 After being discovered on the slopes of Arthur’s Seat, the boys originally, according to the Scotsman, ‘pelted them at each other as unmeaning and contemptible trifles’.